 After successfully introducing the tea bag to Britain, Tetley grew to lead the market.

-In 1837, Joseph Tetley (1811 -1899) and his brother Edward began to sell salt from a horse and cart in Bradford, Yorkshire.
+Joseph Tetley (1811 -1899) and his brother Edward began to sell salt from a horse and cart in Bradford, Yorkshire from 1837.
 Before long, tea was added to their wares.

-By 1851 the business had relocated to Huddersfield, and employed 14 people.
-In 1856 the Tetley brothers moved to 25 Cullum Street in London, close to the tea auction houses of Mincing Lane.
-In 1861 the business employed 18 people.
+The business had relocated to Huddersfield by 1851, and employed 14 people.
+The Tetley brothers relocated to 25 Cullum Street in London, close to the tea auction houses of Mincing Lane, from 1856.
+The business employed 18 people in 1861.

-In 1865 Edward left the business.
-Joseph brought in Joseph Ackland as a partner and the business traded as Joseph Tetley & Co.
+Edward Tetley left the business in 1865.
+Joseph Ackland entered the business as a partner and the business traded as Joseph Tetley & Co.

-In 1871 Joseph took on his son, Joseph Tetley Jr (1850 – 1935) and long-term employee Samuel Furniss as partners in the business.
+Joseph took on his son, Joseph Tetley Jr (1850 – 1935) and long-term employee Samuel Furniss as partners in the business from 1871.
 Tetley & Co also expanded into blending and packaging tea for itself.

 Joseph Tetley & Sons was incorporated as public company in 1907, and as a private company a year later.
 By this time the company was a leading London wholesale tea dealer.
 By 1913 the American business had substantially expanded, and a subsidiary company was established in New York.